alexander-vitishchenko/hc3-to-mqtt/README.md

 ## PayPal donations for adding new devices support
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=7FXBMQKCWESLN).
 \
-I'm using my mother's PayPal because (a) I'd like to support my parents ;-) (b) I'm located in Ukraine and technically not able to get direct donations, and my mother is located Germany where everything is working like a charm
+I'm using my mother's PayPal because (a) I'd like to support my parents ;-) (b) I'm located in Ukraine and technically not able to get direct donations, and my mother is located Germany where PayPal payments work like a charm